 Question: Why can't the architect/engineer send the Notification of project instead of the facility and vice versa?

 Answer: The facility as the licensee is the responsible party, therefore, we are expecting the facility to submit the documentation.

 Question: Should I send plans on a roll or CD and why do we have to submit plans to two different state agencies?

-Answer: Both the DHHS Facility Construction office and the State Fire Marshal's office prefer to receive plans on a CD.
+Answer: Both the DHHS Facility Construction office and the State Fire Marshal's office prefer to receive plans on a CD or flash drive.
 You are required to submit two sets of plans for federally certified facilities at this time to meet state and federal requirements.

 Question: Does the Completion Certificate need to be signed by facility administrator or representative of facility?

 Answer: The DHHS Completion Certificate form is required to be signed by a Nebraska licensed architect or engineer.

 Question: Where do I get the forms I need to submit for a construction project?